sigasi/sigasi_insights/content/tech/preview.md

 * **[Verilog]** Fixed false positive error for SVA property operators with `always` as an operand
 * **[Verilog]** Fixed false positive error for `first_match` in sequences
 * **[Verilog]** Fixed false positive error for ternary conditions with pattern expressions
+* **[Verilog]** Fixed missing edges from/to always block in block diagrams

+## Version bumps

+* JustJ was updated to 15.0.1
+* Xtext and EMF were updated to 2.24
+* Eclipse was updated to 2020-12
+* Chromium was Updated to 76.0.10

 # Update or install?